mahmoudalbardan/face-detection-recognition-comparision/README.md

 Another way to compare is extracting the fc6 (or another layer output) features in VGGFace algorithm and then compare it.

-Note that image comparison using facenet compare function is easier than the one using VGGFace.
+Note that facenet compare function is more powerful for our application than the one based on VGGFace's layer.